 Stress analysis of structures at elevated temperatures.
 AE 240.
-Advanced Hydrodynamics (3)

-Prerequisite: Engineering 181.

-Theory of flows in which compressibility and viscosity effects do not predominate.
+Advanced Hydrodynamics (3) Theory of flows in which compressibility and viscosity effects do not predominate.
 Flow nets, conformal mapping.
-Applications to subterranean flow, airfoils, and surface waves.
-AE 243.
-Supersonic Flow Theory (3) Prerequisites: Engineering 150B and credit or concurrent registration in Mathematics 118R Theory of flow at supersonic speeds.
+Applications to subterranean flow, airfoils, and AE 243.
+Supersonic Flow Theory (3) Theory of flow at supersonic speeds.
 Linearized theory, three-dimensional wings in steady flight, slender-body theory, methods of characteristics.
 AE 244.
-Hypersonic Flow Theory (3) Prerequisite: AE 243.

-Two- and three-dimensional hypersonic flows.
+Hypersonic Flow Theory (3) Two- and three-dimensional hypersonic flows.
 Hypersonic similarity parameter, hypersonic small-disturbance theory; Newtonian flow, shock-layer, and other methods for blunt bodies.
 AE 245.
-Magnetofluidmechanics (3)

-Prerequisite: EM 243.

-Study of the effects of interaction of an electromagnetic field with an electrically conducting fluid.
+Magnetofluidmechanics (3) Study of the effects of interaction of an electromagnetic field with an electrically conducting fluid.
 Stability, boundary layers, shock waves, and other applications.
+AE 246.
+Rarefied and Real Gas Flows (3) Kinetic theory, the Boltzmann equation, the hydrodynamic equations, Chapman-Enskog Theory.
+Real gases and chemical reactions.
+Approximations: applications to shock structure, ultrasonics, heat transfer, and hypersonics.
+Free molecule flow.
 AE 296.
 Advanced Topics in Aerospace Engineering (2 or 3) Advanced study in the field of aerospace engineering, topic to be announced in the class schedule.
 Maximum of six units of course 296 applicable on a master's degree.
 AE 297.
-Research (1-3) Prerequisite: Consent of graduate adviser.

-Research in engineering.
+Research (1-3) Research in engineering.
 Maximum credit six units in Course 297 applicable on a master's degree in engineering.
 GRADUATE COURSES IN CIVIL ENGINEERING CE 200.
 Seminar (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced civil engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 CE 201.
 Advanced Theory of Structures (3) Prerequisites: Engineering 120B and Mathematics 118A.
 Analysis of statically indeterminate structures based on principles of deflected structures.
 Approximate analysis of structures under lateral loads for rigid and shear wall structures.
 CE 202.
-Design of Thin Shell Structures (3) Prerequisite: Engineering 120B.

-Analysis and design of typical civil engineering thin shell structures.
+Design of Thin Shell Structures (3) Analysis and design of typical civil engineering thin shell structures.
 CE 203.
-Plastic Design in Steel (3)

-Prerequisite: Engineering 120B.

-Analysis and design of steel framed structures for ultimate load.
-Connections, secondry design problems, column stability, and repeated loading.
-CE 204.
+Plastic Design in Steel (3) Analysis and design of steel framed structures for ultimate load.
+Connections, secondary design problems, column stability, and repeated loading.
+95 CE 204.
 Advanced Problems in Structural Design (3) Prerequisite: CE 201.